mysticatea/cpx/README.md

                               <dest> directory before the first copying.
     -L, --dereference         Follow symbolic links when copying from them.
     -h, --help                Print usage information
+    -p, --preserve            The flag to copy attributes of files.
+                              This attributes are uid, gid, atime, and mtime.
     -t, --transform <name>    A module name to transform each file. cpx lookups the specified name via "require()".
     -v, --verbose             Print copied/removed files.